Douglas Field (Principal Investigator)

 Our funding

-To do this project, we have received generous funding from AHRC.
+To undertake this project, we have received generous funding from AHRC.